maxtalwar/nft-analytics/README.rst

 Data Type

 In this field, enter the type of data you want to collect.
 The options are asks, bids, trades, ask distributions, and arbitrage opportunities.
-Asks returns the open asks for a given collection on a given marketplace.
+Ask price distribution generates a graph of the open listings on given marketplaces across a price range Ask marketplace distribution generates a streamlit chart of the number of asks on various exchanges.
+Ask marketplace concentration generates a streamlit chart of the number of asks listed on 1, 2, or 3 exchanges.
+Can give you a sense for how concentrated liquidity is per collection.
+Arbitrage opportunities searches for arbitrage opportunities across exchanges and displays them on the CLI.
 Bids returns the open offers for a given collection on a given marketplace.
 NOTE: Only Looksrare bids have been implemented so far, because Opensea does not provide access to historical bids on their API.
 Trades returns all the historical trades for a given collection on a given marketplace.
-Ask distributions generates a streamlit chart of the number of asks on various exchanges.
-Arbitarge opportunities searches for arbitrage opportunities across exchanges and displays them on the CLI.
-Ask concentration generates a streamlit chart of the number of asks listed on 1, 2, or 3 exchanges.
-Can give you a sense for how concentrated liquidity is per collection.

 Marketplace Name